 The best online invoicing solutions automatically generate in-depth reports and dashboards to help you simplify invoicing operations.
 You want the ability to see at a glance all invoices sent and their status, as well as the ability to filter by outstanding, past due, and paid invoices.
 Your invoicing solution should be able to automatically void, duplicate, refund, or mark invoices as paid, and give you the ability to manually change each status if you choose.
 It should also let you mark invoices as paid if the transaction happens outside your invoicing system, like if your customer wants to mail a check or pay with cash.

 In addition, you need your invoicing solution to integrate with your existing workflows, like other accounting systems and ERP solutions such as Xero, QuickBooks, and more.
 Even better, look for a solution that allows you to import invoicing data directly into your own systems.

-How Stripe can help
+How Stripe can help with invoice management